Nevada-Bioinformatics-Center/snakemake_freyja_covidwastewater/README.md

 `ref` Location of the Wuhan genome assembly; can be downloaded from Freyja's project page here: https://raw.githubusercontent.com/andersen-lab/Freyja/main/freyja/data/NC_045512_Hu-1.fasta

-`projectname` The project name will be added to filenames allowing for multiple sampling sites in an individual report.
+`projectname` The project name will be added to main output filenames (PDFs, aggregate summary TSV, and HTML QC reports).
+This allows users to run the pipeline with different input directories and projectname/site locations.

 4. Create a "freyja" conda environment